Principal Investigators (PI)

 A quick reference of institutional information for extramural proposal submission is posted here.

-Some important items to check are that the applicant name is “University of Hawai‘i”, and not a specific campus name, and that the correct DUNS number is being used.
-Once the federal government transitions from DUNS numbers to a Unique Entity Identifier (UEI) (expected in December 2020), check that the correct UEI is being used.
+Some important items to check are that the applicant name is “University of Hawai‘i”, and not a specific campus name, and that the correct SAM Unique Entity Identifier (UEI) number is being used.

 Compliance with sponsor requirements